Game Preview: Pacers at Wizards | Indiana Pacers

 Tickets

-Following a four-game road trip, the Pacers return to Bankers Life Fieldhouse to host Giannis Antetokounmpo and the Milwaukee Bucks on Monday, March 5 at 7:00 PM ET.
+The Pacers return to Bankers Life Fieldhouse on Monday, March 19 to host Lonzo Ball and the Los Angeles Lakers at 7:00 PM ET.
+Tickets starting at just $22!
 Find Tickets »

 Broadcast Information TV & Radio Listings »